CommunicationTeam WorkProblem SolvingResearchICT SkillsPlanning

 4 Qualitative methods of data collection and analysis

 We will cover the theoretical underpinning of qualitative methods.
 This will include the design of research questions; how to code data from visual and textual formats, the application of techniques such as content and thematic analysis.
 We will use textual data (such as interview schedules) to carry out a qualitative analysis.
+This work will contribute towards the assessed qualitative report,

 5 Correlation and Multiple Regression